 “Through our continued partnership, GlobalGiving facilitates giving for Ford to vetted and trusted local charities, and enables us to successfully invest in the global communities in which we do business.”

 —Mike Schmidt, Ford Director of Education + Community Development

 In the first year of its partnership with GlobalGiving, Ford donated $1 million to nine nonprofit partners in China, India, and Brazil.
-Three years later, Ford has dramatically grown its program, pledging $5.6 million in 2014 to more than 100 grantees in 30 different countries, with plans to continue growing in the coming years.
+In the years since, Ford has dramatically grown its program, giving $10 million to 178 grantees in 44 different countries in 2017.
 On the receiving end: Future leaders like Sarah who couldn’t be more grateful for the support.